-In 2020 all NEOs, except for the VP and General Manager of the Castool group, earned a cash bonus in accordance with the formulae described above in amounts set forth in the Summary Compensation Table set out below.
-These formulae are driven by Exco's earnings and not its stock price; however, the 2020 cash bonus awards to NEOs are consistent with and positively correlated with Exco's underperformance compared to the S&P/TSX Small Cap index and the Automotive & Components index in 2020 as summarized in the Performance Graph below except the CFO who received a bonus for the full year.
-The VP and General Manager of the Castool group earned, by strict application of the Cash Bonus formula, a bonus of \$66,000.
+In 2021 all NEOs, with the exception of the CFO whose discretionary bonus remained the same as 2020, earned a cash bonus in accordance with the formulae described above in amounts set forth in the Summary Compensation Table set out below.
+These formulae are driven by Exco's earnings and not its stock price; however, the 2021 cash bonus awards to NEOs are consistent with and positively correlated with Exco's improved performance over 2020.